wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.48 =
+= 1.0.49 =
-* Prevents the insertion of "Page Break" fields into containers fields.
-* Defines the text colors in the errors messages.
+* Adds the new control: HTML Content, to add html tags, and javascript code, directly on form.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support